One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Method

-\textbf{Multi-Temporal Scale Skeleton:} We represent skeleton data at multiple temporal scales with a temporal pooling operator that averages multiple consecutive frames into a new frame in a coarse-to-fine manner.
-The intuition is that consecutive frames have continuous motion and poses capturing similar abstract states.
-After processing GCN blocks at the original spatial scale, we introduce two average pooling layers along the temporal dimension to perform temporal pooling as illustrated in Fig.~\ref{fig:pooling} (b).
-We implement 3 spatial scales and 3 temporal scales for illustration, where each skeleton structure captures unique perspectives of skeleton representations.
-To extract the multi-scale skeleton representations, the multi-spatial (multi-temporal) scale skeleton structures are trained individually in parallel\footnote{The detailed network structures are available in appendix. }.
+We implement 3 spatial scales and 3 temporal scales for illustration, where each skeleton structure captures unique perspectives of skeleton representations. { To extract the multi-scale skeleton representation, each stream within the multi-spatial and multi-temporal scale skeleton structures is individually optimized through the cross-entropy loss\footnote{Detailed network structures can be found in the appendix. }. }